How the free shares offer (WELCOME300) works

 What if I’m bringing a portfolio across?

-This is the brand new transfer offer that just launched on 24 April, replacing the previous TRANSFER5K incentive.
-Different structure too — instead of a flat 1% of whatever you bring in, IG now pays a fixed cashback amount based on which tier your transfer lands in.
-Maximum is still £5,000, but you need to transfer over £1 million to hit it.
+The transfer offer was extended — it now runs to 30 June 2026 (it originally closed in May).
+Instead of a flat percentage, IG pays a fixed cashback amount based on which tier your transfer lands in.
+Maximum is £5,000, but you need to transfer over £1 million to hit it.
+Note: this one is GIA or ISA only — SIPPs are not eligible, and transfers from Freetrade are excluded.

 The terms in short